usnistgov/hiperc/README.md

 something may be wrong with the installation, hardware, or implementation.
 Please [file an issue][_issues] and share what happened.
 You probably found a bug!

+## Reusing the Demonstration Code

+The flat file structure is intended to make it easy for you to extract code for modification and reuse in your research code.
+To do so, copy the three-part folder corresponding to your setup of interest, *e.g.* ```gpu-cuda-diffusion```, to another location (outside this repository).
+Then copy the contents of the common folder it depends upon, *e.g.* ```common-diffusion```, into the new folder location.
+Finally, edit the ```Makefile``` within the new folder to remove references to the old common folder.
+This should centralize everything you need to remix and get started in the new folder.

 ## Contributions and Contact